All-New Holden Commodore Myths

 Myth 1: Power only comes from the rear wheels.

-Holden’s new “Twinster” All-Wheel Drive system is the first time AWD has featured across the Commodore range.
+Holden’s new commodore is available as both a turbo charged 4 cylinder front wheel or an advanced V6 all-wheel drive system.
 According to Holden, the powerful V6 engine* channels 235kW and 381Nm to all four wheels, with torque distributed exactly where it’s needed for superior power, grip and safety in all conditions.

-Even when maneuvering around tight corners, Twinster uses preemptive torque vectoring to constantly monitor your driving style and send torque to the correct wheels, for confidence and excitement around every twist and turn.
+Even when maneuvering around tight corners, Holden's advanced AWD uses preemptive torque vectoring to constantly monitor your driving style and send torque to the correct wheels, for confidence and excitement around every twist and turn.